euirim/goodwiki/README.md

 ## Citation

-If you use the GoodWiki Dataset in your research or projects, please cite it using the following citation:
+If you use the GoodWiki Dataset or code in your research or projects, please cite it using the following citation:

 ```tex
 @misc{GoodWiki,